esphome-libs/micro-opus/examples/encode_benchmark/README.md

 W (95000) ENCODE_BENCH: RTF > 1.0, skipping remaining MUSIC tests (higher settings will be slower)
 ```

-## Benchmark Results
+## Benchmark Results (Fixed-Point)

-Results from ESP32-S3 at 240MHz using fixed-point arithmetic.
+Results from ESP32-S3 at 240MHz using fixed-point arithmetic (`CONFIG_OPUS_FLOATING_POINT=n`).
+Fixed-point encoding is significantly faster than floating-point on ESP32-S3, especially for SILK at higher complexity levels where floating-point fails to encode in real-time.

 Values show real-time multiplier with RTF in parentheses.

 ### Speech Encoding (16kHz mono)